 SMS Link Service

 Strictly speaking, SMS link service does not exist on its own.
 That is to say there are no exclusive platforms that specialize in that.
 However, every online SMS provider can qualify as an “SMS link service” in one way or another.
-Basically, if you are using any bulk SMS provider, you can embed URL links in your SMS messages without any issues.
+Basically, if you are using any bulk SMS platform, you can embed URL links in your SMS messages without any issues.

 How to Text a Link with SendSMS